 Note: The Plan D (5 meal per week) and Plan F (75 meal per semester) plans are options for on-campus apartment and off campus students only and include $300 flex.
 There is no $250 flex option for Plan D or Plan F.

 See How Meal Plans Work for complete details on how the dining service program works at Bloomsburg University.

 Residence Life's housing initiatives are a response to the needs and changing preferences of our students reflected by surveys, pilot studies and continuing consultation with Residence Hall and Campus Apartment students.
 The majority of students are assigned to coed side-by-side housing as this is the most common and preferred type of housing available.

 There is a gender neutral bathroom on the 2nd floor east wing of Northumberland Hall.
-Students will be randomly assigned to all residence halls, however if you prefer placement in this area please email email@example.com no later than June 1.
+Students will be randomly assigned to all residence halls, however if you prefer placement in this area please email email@example.com no later than June 1 for fall admits and December 15 for spring admits.
 Gender neutral means the bathroom is available for both male and female use at the same time.
-There will also be a female bathroom on 2 East and male and female bathrooms on 2 West.
+There is also be a female bathroom on 2 East and male and female bathrooms on 2 West.